Chelsea Vaughn’s Dress Stole The Show During The Bachelor Premiere — Here's Who Designed It

 The designer behind Vaughn’s dress is A'kai Littlejohn, an 18-year-old CFFA Emerging Designer of the Year recipient who was also a contestant on Project Runway Junior’s second season.
 Based in New York, Littlejohn debuted his first collection at New York Fashion Week in 2017 during the spring ‘18 season.

 The dress, named the Emilia Gown, was plucked from his spring ‘21 collection, titled The Breakwater Collection, which was inspired by the beaches in New York’s Eastern Long Island.
 Given that it’s a spring piece, Vaughn’s exact gown won’t be available to shop until next season.
-That said, similar styles are, including a navy blue, cut-out, silk dress ($995) and a low-back, spaghetti strap slip ($995) in the same shade.
-For something more affordable yet equally statement-making, dare we suggest a cow-print face mask ($20)?
+That said, similar styles are, including a navy blue, cut-out, silk dress ($995 USD) and a low-back, spaghetti strap slip ($995 USD) in the same shade.
+For something more affordable yet equally statement-making, dare we suggest a cow-print face mask ($20 USD)?

 Vaughn, a 28-year-old from Brooklyn, is a runway model, so we expected her to dress the part on the show.
 But nothing could’ve prepared us for a dress this good immediately out the gate.